Tonga eruption: Water major priority, damage still unknown

 But the airport runway will have to be cleared first.

+As chair of the Moana Pasifika super rugby franchise, Jones said an early February pre-season game against the Chiefs would raise funds and honour the Tongan community.

+"I have to allow the Tongan community to drive all this and take the lead," he added.
+"We're just here to support in any way we can."

-As the days go by with little or no contact, a local Tongan community leader says help is needed now.
+And as the days go by with little or no contact, Maka says help is needed now.

-Tongan Advisory Council chair Melino Maka heard there were three casualties in the country, but that information was unconfirmed.

 "Looking at the scale, some of the images, we're just crossing our fingers and praying that the casualties are not going to be really devastating," he said today.